 Pregnant and parenting moms in need are in our parishes and our neighborhoods.
 As Pope Francis reminds us, our parishes need to be "islands of mercy in the midst of the sea of indifference."
+Everyone in our parish community should know where to refer a pregnant woman in need.

-In order to assess, expand, and better communicate resources to local pregnant moms and families in need, our parish is joining a nationwide effort entitled: "Walking with Moms in Need."
+In order to assess, expand, and better communicate resources to local pregnant moms and families in need, our parish is joining a nationwide effort from March 25, 2020 to March 25, 2021 entitled: "Walking with Moms in Need: A Year of Service."

-We invite all parishioners to join us as we embark on this effort to serve mothers in need in our community.
+We invite all parishioners to join us as we embark on this Year of Service.
 For more information, and to ensure you receive news and updates, please contact: [Name] [Phone] [Email]